Differentially Private Equilibrium Finding in Polymatrix Games: Convergence Analysis

-} } \end{theorem} The proof is postponed in \Cref{appendix:proof-general-sum}. \Cref{theorem:convergence-general-sum} implies that the average strategy converges to coarse correlated equilibrium (CCE).
+} \end{theorem} The proof sketch and the proof are postponed to \Cref{appendix:proof-general-sum}. \Cref{theorem:convergence-general-sum} implies that the average strategy converges to coarse correlated equilibrium (CCE).
 Besides, it is noteworthy that when applying more noise for better differential privacy guarantees, \emph{i.e.} larger $\sigma$, the convergence rate will worsen since the gradients provide less information.